guillermo-carrasco/guillermo-carrasco.github.com/_posts/2015-03-15-about-motivation.md

 I try to follow a routine where I work focused for a period of time and, when this time passes, I give myself a reward: a coffee, some reading, check facebook, a walk, etc. If you’re not disciplined enough to control that routine by yourself, try using something like the [pomodoro technique][pomodoro] for some time.
-The important part is to manage this “work/something done implies reward” flow.
+The important part is to manage this "work/something done implies reward" flow.
 It is difficult at the beginning, but it pays off.

-## “Gamify” your work
+## "Gamify" your work

 Whenever possible, try to make it fun!
 One thing that I find fun and motivating right now, for example, is the GitHub longest streak.
 I am about to reach my longest contributions streak and, even if **I know** that it is not important at all how continued you contribute, I find it challenging and motivating to do so.
 This also pushes me to work on personal projects, which is good!
-Try to “compete” with friends, get inspired by what other developers you admire are doing.
+Try to "compete" with friends, get inspired by what other developers you admire are doing.
 Ultimately, have fun!

 ## Know yourself better